 Keystone Heights is a very small city located in the state of Florida.
 With a population of 1,433 people and four constituent neighborhoods, Keystone Heights is the 394th largest community in Florida.

 Unlike some cities, Keystone Heights isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Keystone Heights are a mix of both white- and blue-collar jobs.
 Overall, Keystone Heights is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Keystone Heights who work in office and administrative support (13.72%), sales jobs (10.75%), and teaching (10.04%).
+There are especially a lot of people living in Keystone Heights who work in office and administrative support (12.78%), teaching (11.01%), and sales jobs (9.24%).

-The citizens of Keystone Heights are slightly better educated than the national average of 21.84% for all cities and towns, with 24.65% of adults in Keystone Heights having a bachelor's degree or advanced degree.
+The percentage of people in Keystone Heights who are college-educated is somewhat higher than the average US community of 21.84%: 26.63% of adults in Keystone Heights have at least a bachelor's degree.

-The per capita income in Keystone Heights in 2010 was $25,688, which is middle income relative to Florida, and upper middle income relative to the rest of the US.
-This equates to an annual income of $102,752 for a family of four.
+The per capita income in Keystone Heights in 2010 was $23,972, which is middle income relative to Florida and the nation.
+This equates to an annual income of $95,888 for a family of four.
 However, Keystone Heights contains both very wealthy and poor people as well.

 The most common language spoken in Keystone Heights is English.
 Other important languages spoken here include Spanish and Arabic.